breycarr/bookmark_manager/README.md

 * Tag bookmarks into categories
 * Filter bookmarks by tag
 * Users are restricted to manage only their own bookmarks
 ---

+## How to Use

+1. connect to `pqsl` via the command line
+2. Create the database using the command `CREATE DATABASE bookmark_manager;`
+3. Connect to the database with the command `\c bookmark_manager;`
+4. Run query saved in ./db/migrations/01_create_bookmarks_table.sql

+---